Alpha-Directorate/AlphaSSS/README.md

 * **UC5 – Edit Profile**<br>The functionality is built atop the BuddyPress and Gravity Forms.
 In the future, the pilots will need additional set of form(s) for their data submission.

 * **UC6 – Search**<br>This is only applicable to searching member profiles.
 Many plugins available.
-Currently using the BP Profile Search.
+Currently using the <a href="https://wordpress.org/plugins/bp-profile-search/" target="_blank">BP Profile Search</a> .
 Also, see UC3 for results ordering.

 * **UC7 – Comment in Blog**<br>Just the basic functionality off-the-shelf functionality provided with WordPress.
 Only logged-in members can comment.

 * **UC8 – Participate in Forum**<br>Functionality provided by bbPress.
 There is one general forum for all members.
-Pilots own private groups, using bbP Private Groups plugin.
+Pilots own private groups, using <a href="https://wordpress.org/plugins/bbp-private-groups/" target="_blank">bbP Private Groups</a> plugin.

 * **UC9 – Private Group Chat**<br>The use case allows any pilot to have his/her own private group.
 There is only one such group chat for each pilot.
-Using iFlyChat plugin.
+Using <a href="https://wordpress.org/plugins/iflychat/">iFlyChat</a> plugin.

-* **UC10 - Voice Video Chat**
+* **UC10 - Voice Video Chat**<br>TBD

-* **UC11 - Points Accumulation**
+* **UC11 - Points Accumulation**<br>TBD

-## Roadmap
+## License
 TBD

-## How to install
+## How To Install
 TBD

-## How to contribute
+## How To Contribute
+ASC is a massively ambitious project that is changing our approach to blah blah blah….
+XXXXX Most primal and fundamental driving force to interact socially online.

+## Roadmap
 TBD

-## License
+## Credits & Acknowledgements
-TBD
+(XXX needs editing and reduction in size) We use WordPress not just a CMS but as our application development platform.
+Our gratitude goes to Mr. Matt Mullenweg and all contributors for making it possible!